elishkaflint/loofah-graph-api/README.md

 ## Run

-Run using Intellij.
+Run using the ./runLoofah.sh script in loofah-tooling.

-Dockerisation to follow.

 ## Contributors
 - Harriet Barsham